ObjectProfile/PythonBridge/docs/pages/pharo-installation.md

 ### OSX
 We suggest to NOT use Homebrew, because we have experienced several issues handling the rest of the dependencies.
 Instead, we suggest using the installer provided in the Python webpage [https://www.python.org/downloads/release/python-368/](https://www.python.org/downloads/release/python-368/).

 To verify python installed correctly just run `python3 --version` and you should get `Python 3.6.8`.
+If you have a more recent version, then it is all fine.

 ## Install Pipenv